craftercms/docs/source/system-administrators/activities/installing-and-verifying-prerequisites.rst

 Linux Prerequisite
 ------------------

 #.
-The library ``libaio`` is required by the embedded database MariaDB4j in the Authoring install.
+The library ``libaio`` is required by the MariaDB4j in the Authoring install.
 Please note that some Linux distributions does not install the library ``libaio`` by default and so, may need to be installed.
 You may get the following error when starting up Studio:

    **error while loading shared libraries: libaio.so.1: cannot open shared object file: No such file or directory**